Dog Behaviour Help Hub

 Clear, safety-first support when behaviour feels intense, worrying, or hard to predict.

-If your dog growls, snaps, lunges, guards, or reacts strongly in certain situations, that can feel frightening and isolating.
 The first step is not blame.
 It is understanding what your dog is communicating, reducing the risk of rehearsing the problem, and putting a calmer, safer plan in place.

 Jennie works across Essex helping owners who searched for dog aggression help near me but really need one-to-one support that takes safety seriously, looks at the full picture, and avoids adding more pressure through harsh methods.

-Safety-first support Reward-based methods Essex one-to-one help
+Safety-first support Positive reinforcement methods Essex one-to-one help

 Safety-first support